AI Video Subject Morphing Mid-Clip: Fixes That Hold Identity

 • Decide what the use case can tolerate: hero shots need zero morph; B-roll can tolerate some.

-• Commit or back up the prompt template before changing it.
+• Back up the prompt template before changing it.

 Information to collect